jarpsimoes/jarpsimoes.github.io/src/assets/content/tutorials/landing-zone.md

   Enter a value:
 ```
 ##
-When be accepted, all components will be created.
-This action could be during some minutes.
-The process had finished when
+When accepted, all components will be created.
+This action can last a few minutes.
+The process finish when
-appear that message:
+this message appear:

 ```shell
 Apply complete!
 Resources: 3 added, 0 changed, 0 destroyed.